Graduate Health Studies and Nursing

 It is the student's responsibility to register by the course registration deadline and ensure that all prerequisite requirements are fulfilled.
-Late registrations are not allowed.
-If a student registers in a course that s/he is not eligible to take, the registration will be cancelled and the tuition fee refunded.
+If a student registers in a course that they are not eligible to take, the registration will be cancelled and the tuition fee refunded.
 The tuition will not be applied to an alternative course.

-NURS 522, NURS 524, NURS 526, NURS 528 and NURS 530 have a practicum component.
+NURS 675, 676, and 678 are practicum courses.
 All clinical practice must be completed in Canada and the student must hold current RN licensure in the province where they are completing their clinical practice program.

 Log in at the Office of the Registrar Online Services site and select "Register for a Course."

-NOTE: Online registration services are only available during the four-week period before the registration deadline (see Academic Schedule)
+NOTE: Online registration services are only available during the eight-week period before the registration deadline (see Academic Schedule)

-For other forms of registration, please contact the Centre for Nursing and Health Studies.
+For other forms of registration, please contact the Faculty of Health Disciplines.

 Students will be permitted one registration and one re-registration in each course.
+Courses for which students withdraw from prior to the start date or within the first 30 days of the course start date will not count towards this total.
 Subsequent registrations in the same course require approval of the appropriate graduate Program Director, or designate.

 Students may not re-register in a course in which they have attained a passing grade.
 Students seeking to re-register in a course from which they have previously withdrawn in good standing or received a final course grade of F must pay the full course tuition fee.
 Students re-registering in a course will be required to complete all course requirements.
 Assignments completed previously cannot be carried forward or re-submitted when re-registering in a course.
-Practicum hours in the NP program must be repeated in full when re-registering in a clinical course.
+Practicum hours in the NP program must be repeated in full when re-registering in NURS 675, 676, and/or 678.

-Students may withdraw from a course up until one month before the end of the session (refer to the Academic Schedule).
-In order to withdraw from a course, students must submit a Graduate Course Withdrawal Form (PDF) to the CNHS office.
-The date of withdrawal will be the postmark on the request, or, if the notice is hand-delivered or faxed, the University date stamp.
-Note that telephone confirmation will not be provided.
-Students may also request a withdrawal from a course by email provided the request is later confirmed by submitting a Graduate Course Withdrawal Form by email or fax (scanned form), or regular mail to the CNHS office prior to the end of the course.
+Students may withdraw from a course up until one month before the end of the session (refer to the current Academic Schedule).
+In order to withdraw from a course, students must submit a Graduate Course Withdrawal Form (PDF) to their program office.
+The date of withdrawal will be the date of the emailed form.

-Students who withdraw from a course anytime after their course registration has been submitted and up until one month after the course start date, will have the record of registration deleted from their official transcript and will be refunded the course tuition less $350.
+Learners who withdraw from a course any time after their course registration is finalized and up until the early withdrawal deadline (one month after the course start date) will have the record of registration deleted from their official transcript and will be refunded the course tuition less the course withdrawal processing fee.
 Course materials should not be returned as there will be no additional refund.

-Students may not normally withdraw from a course within 30 days of the final day of the course.
+Learners may not withdraw from a course within 30 days of the final day of the course.

-In exceptional circumstances, and where the course instructor concurs, students may be assigned a grade of “Incomplete” (INC).
-This allows students to take one additional month to complete and submit the course work.
+In exceptional circumstances, and where the course instructor concurs, students can receive a one-month extension to complete and submit their course work.

 Students must receive written permission from the appropriate graduate Program Director, or designate, to extend their course, and must submit Extension Request Form and the course extension fee.
 One month after the original course completion date, a final grade will be assigned to the course based on the assignments completed prior to that date.
 If no assignments have been submitted, a final grade of F will be assigned.